slwang-ustc/FL_PS_MPI_client_selection/README.md

 ``

 ## News
-I fixed an important bug on June 3, 2023, Please download the latest version.
+An important bug was fixed on June 3, 2023, Please download the latest version.